tum-gis/sddi-security-federation-framework/Google-IdP/README.md

     organizationalUnitName = Ingenieurfakultaet Bau Geo Umwelt
     commonName = google-idp.gis.bgu.tum.de
     ````
+    The resulting private key does not have any passphrase.

 *   Allow only ``root`` to have read access to the key file:
     ````bash